"What do you mean?" exclaimed Nicodemus.

 "How can an old man go back into his mother's womb and be born again?"

 Jesus replied, "I assure you, no one can enter the Kingdom of God without being born of water and the Spirit.

-— John 3:4-5
+— John 3:4-5 NLT

 O righteous Father, forgive me for trying to hang on to my earthbound righteousness and religious practice.
 I know that I could not be a part of your Kingdom without being spiritually reborn.
 Thank you for providing the sacrifice that atones for my sin.
-Thank you for providing me the means to confess my faith in him and to share with him in his death, burial and resurrection.
+Thank you for providing me the means to confess my faith in Jesus and to share with him in his death, burial and resurrection.
 Thank you for remaking me by the power of your Holy Spirit.
 Please help me share this grace with others.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.